-Nine credit hours selected from ACC courses in consultation with a business advisor (9).
+Nine credit hours selected from ACC courses in consultation with a business advisor (9)

-Three credit hours selected from BUS or ACC courses in consultation with a business advisor (3).
+Three credit hours selected from BUS or ACC courses in consultation with a business advisor (3)

-Carpentry Apprenticeship AS Degree
+Carpentry Apprenticeship: AAS Degree

 The Associate of Applied Science in Carpentry Apprenticeship will prepare students with the trade skills related to a career in carpentry.
-Completion of this degree involves completion of all carpenter Union-related qualification requirements of "step" trade-work experience as well as all union-related classroom training required to achieve "Journeyman" status.
-This is a Tech Prep articulated program.
-For more information regarding Tech Prep see page 9.
+Completion of this degree involves completion of all carpenter union-related qualification requirements of "step" trade-work experience as well as all union-related classroom training required to achieve "journeyman" status.